ethstorage/ethfs-git/design.md

 Modern open-source collaboration relies heavily on centralized services like GitHub and npm.
 While Git itself is decentralized, **the hosting and distribution layers are not**—a single point of failure or compromise can affect the entire software supply chain.

 Our goal is to build a **fully decentralized GitHub**:
-- where Git objects are stored as packfiles on decentralized storage (EthStorage),
+- **Git branch information** — such as which commit a branch (e.g., main) currently points to — is recorded and updated on-chain to ensure a transparent and tamper-proof history.
-- branch references and updates are stored on-chain to ensure a transparent, tamper-proof history,
+- **Git objects** are stored as **packfiles** — compact binary bundles containing all commits, trees, and file contents — on EthStorage, Ethereum’s decentralized storage layer.
+Users upload data through blob-carrying transactions to an L1 contract, while the EthStorage L2 network permanently preserves these blobs and submits storage proofs to the L1 contract.
-- and users can clone and push using the same Git commands — now backed by Ethereum’s trust guarantees.
+- **Users can clone and push** using the same Git commands — now backed by Ethereum’s trust guarantees.

 This aligns with Vitalik’s call for *“full-stack openness and verifiability”*, ensuring that every layer — from code to deployment — is transparent and independently reproducible.